Unlocking the Healing Power of Gratitude for Seniors and Caregivers

 Caregiver Tip: Embracing a gratitude practice can enhance neural connections, boost cognitive function, and foster emotional balance.
 Recent research in 2022 underlines the significance of gratitude in safeguarding cognitive health among older adults.
 The study revealed that seniors with higher levels of gratitude not only exhibited improved memory and cognitive abilities but were also less likely to experience isolation and depression, effectively reducing the risk factors linked to dementia.

-At Town Square NW Austin, we invite our members to reminisce and share moments of joy and connection every day.
+At Town Square Northwest Austin, we invite our members to reminisce and share moments of joy and connection every day.
 If you would like to experience the magic of Town Square for yourself, please give us a call and set up a tour!